financeros/capterra/README.md

 ## Design
 - Extracts JSON data from file (clicks.json)
 - Creates **24** 1-hour periods
-- Filters Clicks data into 1-hour periods
+- Groups Clicks data into 1-hour periods
+- Creates an IP Count Lookup table
+- Creates an Invalid IP Lookup table
 - Sorts Clicks by timestamp (earliest to latest)
-- Creates an IP Count Lookup table
-- Checks if most expensive click has an IP that appears more than 10 times
-- Searches for expensive clicks (i.e. higher click amounts with a different IP) while traversing from earliest to latest click
+- Traverses from earliest to latest click, searching higher click amounts for Duplicate Clicks
+- Checks if IP address is valid (i.e. IP appears at most 10 times)
+- Checks if Duplicate Click exists for period
+- If Duplicate Click doesn't exist, adds click to result set
+- If Duplicate Click exists, compares click amounts and keeps more expensive click in result set
+- Add new click if not existing, else compare click amount and keep higher of two clicks
+- Produces a resultset.json for each IP within each one-hour periods
+- Stores resultset.json in root folder 'code_output'
+### Additional Web App Features
+- Allows view of clicks per period
-- Allows download of valid Most Expensive Click (resultset.json)
+- Allows download of valid Most Expensive Clicks per period
 - Allows and validates user inputted JSON data
 - Allows reset of app data to JSON file (clicks.json)